 I think beetroot rocks and this is my take on beetroot pachadi, a creamy Indian curry dish which is normally served puréed.
 I prefer it chunky but with the same great flavours, I also love the popping texture of the mustard seeds in your mouth when you eat it.
 I have added crunchy coconut chips as a garnish, to add even more texture.
 It’s a great Indian sweet and sour dish which can be a stand alone dish, but is delicious with other curries too, including meat ones, and perfect served with basmati rice and a salad or a paratha.
 My friends have tested this recipe out for me and they all think it’s brilliant.
 Thanks friends.

-I love this delicious Madur Jaffrey dairy free creamy fish curry recipe and have been cooking it for years.
-It’s perfect for a dinner party or as an antidote to all the Christmas fare.
-Really nice served with a wedge of lime and fantastic to serve on Christmas eve to guests as a simple supper with basmati rice or with whatever you fancy.
+I love this delicious Madur Jaffrey dairy free creamy fish curry recipe and have been cooking it for ever.
+It’s perfect for Friday night dinner, a dinner party or as an antidote to all the Christmas fare at Christmas.
+It’s great served with a wedge of lime and fantastic to serve on Christmas eve to guests as a simple supper with basmati rice or with whatever you fancy.

 A thumb size piece of ginger